 - to produce 1,000 DVDs including subtitles in a selection of 8 European languages of the winning film and to grant EU-OSHA the non-exclusive, non-commercial and non-theatrical license right to distribute the DVDs in the above mentioned network and to other official partners.
 In return, the rights for the subtitles can be obtained by the filmmaker/rights holder of the winning film free of charge for further use.
 Among the 1,000 DVDs produced, 200 will be reserved for the filmmaker/rights holder for their own promotion needs.
 Further details shall be discussed between EU-OSHA and the award winner.

 4. FILM SELECTION

 In exceptional cases a binding feedback and decision can be given independently from these dates.
 This applies for example if another festival is interested in your film or the premiere status given in the submission form could change before DOK Leipzig.
-Please get in touch with the programme department in these cases (email@example.com
+In this case, please get in touch with the programme department (firstname.lastname@example.org).

-All parties submitting a film to the festival will be informed by email by 15 September 2017 at the latest, whether their entry has been included in the festival programme.
+All parties submitting a film to the Festival will be informed via e-mail by 15 September 2018 at the latest, whether their entry has been included in the Festival programme.
 Please refrain from inquiries by phone or by e-mail.

 - Animated Documentary Films of any lengths